AmberELEC/AmberELEC/README.md

 ## Getting Help

 Many frequently asked questions are covered in our [WIKI](https://github.com/fewtarius/351ELEC/wiki/Getting-to-Know-351ELEC).
-If you have general questions or if you need help, join us on Discord: https://discord.gg/bmXtCt88Tz
+If you have general questions or if you need help, join us on [Discord](https://discord.gg/bmXtCt88Tz).

 For bug reports and feature requests, use one of the templates on the issues tab.
 The more information you provide, the easier it will be to assist.
 Please note that issues opened without using a form will be closed.
 Please do not use the issue tracker for technical support, or your issue will be closed.

 ## Building from Source
 Building 351ELEC from source is a fairly simple process.
-It is recommended to have a minimum of 4 cores, 16GB of RAM, and an SSD with 200GB of free space.
+It is recommended to have a minimum of 4 cores, 16GB of RAM, and an SSD with 100GB of free space.
 The build environment used to develop these steps uses Ubuntu 20.04, your mileage may vary when building on other distributions.

 ```
 sudo apt update && sudo apt upgrade